 Here are three examples of what you might say at the end of an interaction.
 They all fit different contexts.

 - Giving a brief summary of what’s been discussed and agreed upon.
+Ask them to give a number between 0-10 (0=low, 10=very high) whether they are likely to complete any agreed action.
 Useful standard end frame when discussing and exploring incremental progress.

 - Using a mild hypnotic suggestion for them to continue processing what been discussed.
 This is essential when major change has been explored and the client needs time to process what’s occurred and come to their own, best conclusion.
 An example might be: